Proper Guide Techniques

 Proper Guide Technique

-A sighted person can be trained to be a guide for a person who is visually impaired.
-There are some basics of proper sighted guide.
-A sighted guide can be on either side of the student, depending on the student or guides preference.
+A person can be trained to be a guide for a person who is visually impaired.
+There are some basics of proper guide techniques.
+A guide can be on either side of the student, depending on the student or guides preference.
 If the guide is on the left, it will help with negotiating stairs and doors.

 For the younger student: Encourage the student to hold onto the guide's wrist and follow the guide's body movement.
 The student is guided, not pushed or pulled when walking along.